-Applicants must also complete a personal interview with an admissions advisor (admissions representative in Florida, Massachusetts, Minnesota and Nebraska, and online).
+Applicants must also complete a personal interview with an admissions advisor (admissions representative online).
 Interview appointments can be scheduled during day or evening hours on weekdays, or on Saturday, by contacting the chief location administrator or an admissions advisor/representative.
 Prospective online students who are unable to meet in person must complete an interview with an admissions advisor/representative by calling 800.839.9009.